CLIMATE CHANGE IS A HEALTH CRISIS

-Climate change is the biggest global health threat of the 21st century, a danger whose impact on health is complex and varied, as explored in the below chart.
+Climate change is the biggest global health threat of the 21st century.
+The below chart from Marsh McLennan Advantage’s Climate Health Threat Illustrator shows that the dangerous impact on health is complex and varied.
 Climate change will exacerbate the burden of every major disease category: infectious disease, chronic disease, mental health, injuries, and deaths.

 Environmental events and trends harm people’s health directly and indirectly by altering complex and interdependent pathways — ones that are both natural and manmade (see exhibit).
 These pathways act as environmental, social, and economic determinants of health.
 For example, more frequent and intense storms can inflict more damage and injury – this is a direct result; they also can inflict more death by disrupting urgent and essential medical care – an indirect effect.

 Climate impacts on health range from mild to severe and from acute to chronic.
 Wildfires and floods, for example, cause an initial spike in physical and mental health needs during each disaster, followed by a long tail of lasting poor health.
 Over time, this long tail amounts to multiples of the original surge in healthcare costs and productivity loss.
 Risks and outcomes once perceived as far off in time or space are unfolding.
 In time, they will intensify in both developed and developing countries.

 Health and economic disparities are magnified by climate change, with the people and places the worst hit being least capable of coping.
 For example, the elderly, the poor, and people with pre-existing conditions face greater mortality risk during heatwaves.
 Rising temperatures and sea levels threaten both lives and livelihoods in tropical islands and regions, undermining their capacity to respond to catastrophes.